anishpc/techresting-website/content/post/backend_for_frontend.md

 Below is the diagram which we reached after splitting the services based on Backend-For-Frontend pattern.
 ![Balance](/img/bff_after.png)

 ## Points to consider
+#### Team
-#### The client-specific microservice would be maintained & developed by the client team.
+The client-specific microservice would be maintained & developed by the client team.
+This leads to each team iterating at their own pace and interacting with a generic single-responsibility API
-* The consequence of this is that, the mobile team can manage the mobile-BFF service independently of the generic-service and also independent of other channels.
+#### Duplication & Divergence
+There is a possibility of duplication amongst the BFF services.
+[Lukasz Plotnicki](https://www.thoughtworks.com/insights/blog/bff-soundcloud) suggests the following : *"A guiding rule could be: use a shared library if the functionality being extracted doesn't have to be updated at the same time, but if it does, then use a service."*
+#### Domain-Logic Creep
-* This can lead to business-logic creep - where the core business-domain logic which should have been in the generic service is now spread across channel-specific BFF services which can cause functionality to differ across channels.
+Evolution of BFF services could lead to business-logic creep - where the core business-domain logic which should have been in the generic service or a separate service/library is now spread across channel-specific BFF services which can cause functionality to differ across channels.
 If there is a functionality which is not specific to that channel then there has to be co-ordination with the generic team and other channels on the implementation approach.

 **References : Standing on the shoulders of giants**